tm-LBenson/reading-notes/401-notes/read-09.md

 ## Reflection
 ### What are your learning goals after reading and reviewing the class README?
-  I am hoping to have a firm understanding of the previous labs, and feeling confident in my ability to built out an application, and able to present in the same manner.
+  I hope to have a firm understanding of the previous labs and confidence in my ability to build an application and present it similarly.